Yet Another Genealogical Numbering System (AGNUS)

 [8.01 16] Elizabeth de Courtenay

-As you can readily see from this list, the root person's male ancestors follow family line 1, i.e. 1.01 -> 1.02 -> 1.03 -> 1.04.
+As you can readily see from this list above, the root person's male ancestors follow family line 1, i.e. 1.01 -> 1.02 -> 1.03 -> 1.04.
 His maternal line: (2) -> 2.01 -> (4) -> 4.01 -> (8) -> 8.01.
 Since family numbers are doled out in order, this is not the same as doubling or bit shifting (adding powers of 2), so the maternal line can include odd numbered families as well.
 In a similar fashion then, the maternal line can be traced backwards 8.01 -> (8) -> 4.01 -> (4) -> 2.01 -> (2) - > 1.01.
 For the purposes of presentation, this is a great advantage.
 Though it is possible to manually traverse a list in such a manner, it is also possible to automate these traversals in a variety of different ways, making Agnus ideally suited for computer presentation of generation lists.

 Generation Lists are included on the profile pages of all persons having ancestors.
 Generation Lists include for each ancestor listed, their migration path, and accumulated reliability assessment.
 Accumulated reliability assessments always choose the least reliable assessment for the relationship shown and the relationships of all their descendants, so that if a low reliability is found for any parental relationship, no relationship for any earlier ancestor can be more reliable.